 The treatment landscape of non-small cell lung cancer (NSCLC) is rapidly evolving, with the development of genetically targeted therapies and immunotherapy.
-In 2015 and 2016 alone, the US Food and Drug Administration (FDA) approved seven new drugs for the treatment of NSCLC, one reapproval, and five new indications for an existing treatment.
+Since 2015, the US Food and Drug Administration (FDA) has approved nine new drugs for the treatment of NSCLC, three reapprovals, and six new indications for an existing treatment.
 However, the side effects and toxicities of these treatments can be significant.

 With the emergence of new treatment options for lung cancer, the complexity of treatment decisions for people living with lung cancer has increased.
 With these treatment options come unaddressed questions: What do patients really want from their treatment?
 Better quality of life?
 Extended survival?
 Other benefits?

 With this in mind, LUNGevity launched Project Transform in partnership with Johns Hopkins School of Public Health, to focus on developing and applying novel methods (eg, discrete-choice experiments) to scientifically quantify patient preferences for the benefits and risks of treatments for lung cancer.